Welcome to the

 Seoul Foreign School embraces the arts.
 It recognizes that studying and creating music, theatre, and art is a vital part of educating a young person and teaches them skills that can be part of their life long journey.

 In our three beautiful theatre facilities and arts instruction spaces, there are concerts that astonish and amaze, dramas that provoke laughter and tears and art which make us search our own experiences to draw meaning beyond the beautiful work.

 We encourage you to attend our many concerts, performances, and exhibitions to see the breadth and depth of the arts at SFS.

 Director of Performing Arts

 Pursue your passion

-Each year the drama program presents five large-scale, multi-performance productions (such as Grease, The Lion King, Elephant Man, Romeo and Juliet, and The Addams Family) to the SFS community and public, plus over ten additional small-to-medium scale productions.
+Each year the drama program presents five large-scale, multi-performance productions (such as Grease, Aida, Elephant Man, Romeo and Juliet, and The Addams Family) to the SFS community and public, plus over ten additional small-to-medium scale productions.
 Students age 9 and above can audition for parts big and small in many productions.

 Students learn the history and process of theatre, as well as practical skills of characterization, blocking, set design, and directing up through high school.
 At the end of high school, should they choose, students are well prepared to pursue further studies in theatre at two-year and four-year institutions of higher learning.